12 Strings, factors, and dates

 labs(x = "Species (ordered by median body mass)", y = "Body mass (g)")

 Without fct_reorder(), species appear alphabetically: Adelie, Chinstrap, Gentoo.
-With it, they appear in order of median body mass.
-This is where factors click: the plot labels reflect the data, not the alphabet.
+With it, they appear in order of median body mass, and suddenly the plot tells a story instead of reciting the alphabet.
+This is the moment factors click: the labels reflect the data, not a sorting convention that has nothing to do with penguins.

 Exercises